Lamart Cooper

-Lamart Travelle Cooper (born December 2, 1973), also known as Lamont Cooper, is an American former professional football offensive specialist who played seven seasons in the Arena Football League (AFL) with the Iowa Barnstormers, Milwaukee Mustangs, Oklahoma Wranglers, and Buffalo Destroyers.
+Lamart Travelle Cooper (born December 2, 1973), also known as Lamont Cooper, is an American former professional football player who was an offensive specialist in the Arena Football League (AFL) with the Iowa Barnstormers, Milwaukee Mustangs, Oklahoma Wranglers, and Buffalo Destroyers.
 He played college football at Wayne State College, where he was also a national champion in track.
 He played for the Barnstormers from 1996 to 1998, advancing to two ArenaBowls and earning second-team All-Arena honors in 1997.
 Cooper was a two-time winner of the AFL's Don't Blink!
 Player of the Year award, given to the league's most exciting player.
 In 2001, he set single-season AFL records in all-purpose yards, kick returns, and kick return yards.
 He retired with the most kick return touchdowns in league history.

 Early life

 Lamart Travelle Cooper was born on December 2, 1973, in Miami, Florida.
 He was a letterman in football, wrestling, and track at Miami Palmetto Senior High School in Pinecrest, Florida.
 He graduated in 1991.